dotnet/core/samples/RaspberryPiInstructions.md

 `sudo apt-get install libunwind8 libunwind8-dev gettext libicu-dev liblttng-ust-dev libcurl4-openssl-dev libssl-dev uuid-dev`

-* Extract the matching tar.gz to a folder on your Pi and **go into that folder in the terminal**.
+* Extract the matching tar.gz to a folder on your Pi and **cd into that folder in the terminal**.

 [dotnet-ubuntu-arm.1.2.0-beta-001206-00.tar.gz](https://github.com/dotnet/core-setup/files/667836/dotnet-ubuntu-arm.1.2.0-beta-001206-00.tar.gz) (Ubuntu 14.04 ARM)